jgm/gitit/README.markdown

 Acknowledgements
 ================

-Gwern Brandwen helped to optimize Gitit.
+Gwern Branwen helped to optimize Gitit.
 Simon Michael contributed the patch for RST support.

 The visual layout is shamelessly borrowed from Wikipedia.